Filter by Category

 with Christine Lunceford

 Christine, along with her husband and sister, has spent the past five years freeze-drying food for their families and business.
-What started as a way to store food has become a go-to tool for making travel and busy days easier—using real ingredients that are ready when you are.
+What began as a way to store food has grown into a practical system for simplifying meals, reducing food waste, and keeping real food options readily available for everyday life.

 Instructor BIO: